 - You must have earned at least $300 from which State Disability Insurance (SDI) deductions were withheld during a previous period.

-- You must be under the care and treatment of a licensed doctor or accredited religious practitioner during the first eight days of your disability.
+- You must be under the care and treatment of a licensed physician/practitioner or accredited religious practitioner during the first eight days of your disability.
 (The beginning date of a claim can be adjusted to meet this requirement.)
 You must remain under care and treatment to continue receiving benefits.